bigskysoftware/htmx/www/content/docs.md

 Here we call out the indicator explicitly by id.
 Note that we could have placed the class on the parent `div` as well and had the same effect.

+You can also add the [the `disabled` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/disabled) to elements for the duration of a request by using the [hx-disabled-elts](@/attributes/hx-indicator.md) attribute.

 ### Targets

 If you want the response to be loaded into a different element other than the one that made the request, you can